 Cinematic Arts Personal Statement (Must be uploaded in PDF format only):

 The Cinematic Arts Personal Statement is an opportunity to express your ideas about and interest in Interactive Entertainment, help us to understand your background and creative potential, and explain why you would like to study interactive media production at the School of Cinematic Arts.
+We are looking for a sense of you as a unique individual and how your distinctive experiences, identities, values, and/or views of the world have shaped who you are.
 This statement will be read by the admissions committee as a measure of creativity, self-awareness and vision.
 Your statement should give the committee a sense of your long-term goals and artistic ambitions.
 It should answer the questions: "Who are you as a person?
 What are you trying to say, using interactive media?
-Why do you want to attend the Interactive Entertainment Program?
+Why do you want to attend the Game Development and Interactive Design Program?
 What are your career/professional/artistic goals?"